Sustainable Bamboo and Cork Flooring Options in Windsor

 If you are using square tiles, then this technique will not be applicable.

 Step 6: A tough utility knife works very well for cutting cork flooring.
 You should use it for trimming around floor vents and doorways, and for cutting pieces to fit as you approach the opposite side of the room from which you started.

 After installation, let the floor dry completely.
 You can also reinstall floor trim and toe-kicks around the room.

 Bamboo and Cork Flooring Maintenance

 It is important to do proper care and maintenance for your cork or bamboo flooring to keep it looking its best and last as long as possible.
-For cork flooring maintenance, you need a soft broom or lightweight vacuum with a suction-only mode, a mop and bucket, floor cleaner, and soft clothes for spot cleaning.
+For cork flooring maintenance, you need a soft broom or lightweight vacuum with a suction-only mode, a mop and bucket, a floor cleaner, and soft clothes for spot cleaning.

 You can start cleaning your cork flooring with a soft-bristled broom.
-If you want to use vacuum, choose either a lighter one without a bristle bar or one that has a hard surface.
+If you want to use a vacuum, choose either a lighter one without a bristle bar or one that has a hard surface.
 Any liquid spills onto the floor should be cleaned as quickly as possible so that it does not get into the cork.
 You should avoid using mats with a rubber backing because they can trap moisture against the floor and cause swelling or staining.